integromat/vscode-apps-sdk/README-apps-local-development.md

 - __or__ Create component online and then pull to local by:

-    1. Create a new app component online (via the online part of VS Code Extension or via "My Apps" in the Make web interface).
+    1. Create a new app component online (via the online part of VS Code Extension or via "Custom Apps" in the Make web interface).

     2. Right-click over the `makecomapps.json` and click `Pull New Components from Make`.